+202.4 Vacancies

-Cross Referen ce: 201 Board of Directors' Elections 202.4 Vacancies 203 Board of Direc tors' Conflict of f Interest Approved April, 1995 Reviewed August 2021 Revised
+203 Board of Directors' Conflict of Interest

 OATH OF OFFICE

 Board members are officials of the state.
 As a public official, each board member must pledge to uphold the Iowa and the United States Constitution and carry out the responsibilities of the office to the best of the board member's ability.